clevertree/relay/README.md

 Bundled assets and templating
 - The server and hooks do not access repo-local files from the source tree at runtime.
 Instead, shared assets are bundled inside `relay-lib`:
   - `assets/openapi.yaml`
-  - `assets/rules.schema.yaml`
   - `assets/template.html` (placeholders: `{title}`, `{head}`, `{body}`)
   - `assets/404.md`

 Notes

-- The local index database (SQLite/PoloDB) is created/updated by Git hooks based on `rules.db` policies.
-Do not store this database inside the Git repo.
+- The local index database (if used) is created/updated by hook scripts and should not be stored inside the Git repo.

 Licensing